42mate/PHRequests/README.md

  PHRequests is an API to make HTTP requests using Curl.

- Is pronunced Free-Quests (original Idea by @mgi1982)
+ Is pronounced  Free-Quests (original Idea by @mgi1982)

 ## Why use PHRequests ?